IBM/template-java-spring/TEMPLATE.md

 4. (Optionally) The pact can be published to a pact-broker by running `./gradlew pactPublish`.
 By default the build assumes the pact-broker is running at `http://localhost`.
 To override that, run the pactPublish command with `./gradlew pactPublish -PpactBrokerUrl={url}`
+5. (Optionally) The consumer pact can be validated against the swagger documentation of the provider by running `yarn pact:test {swaggerUrl}` where {swaggerUrl} is the url to the swagger json file.
+If not provided the value defaults to `http://localhost:9080/v2/api-docs` which is the default url where Swagger exposes the json configuration file.

 #### Provider